lbal837/capstone/frontend/README.md

 ## Running the application

-Run the application with `flutter pub get` to install all the dependencies, followed by `flutter run` to run the application.
-Ensure you have selected the appropriate android device to run the application on.
+To launch the application, run `flutter pub get` to install all dependencies, then `flutter run` to start the application.
+Make sure to select the correct Android device before running the application.

 ## Usage Examples